-Sons of the San Joaquin photos courtesy of: Donald Kallaus, David Martin Graham, Hannah Family
+Sons of the San Joaquin photos courtesy of: Russ Pate, Donald Kallaus, David Martin Graham, Hannah Family

 The Western harmony of the Sons of the San Joaquin is being heard in a lot more places these days.
 A rich, burnished vocal blend, its a distinctive sound that has carried the Hannah family from local church and community gatherings to such far-flung locales as Switzerland and Japan, where traditional cowboy music is esteemed above contemporary country music, and the Arab peninsula, where the trio was greeted warmly by a society that regards its own traditions to be a close parallel to the American cowboy heritage.

 Here at home, their widespread acceptance is an indication both of the rich durability of the traditional Western music they present, as well as the outstanding original cowboy songs of Jack Hannah, whom cowboy poet Waddie Mitchell calls “one of the very best cowboy writers alive.”
 The Sons’ dedication to Western heritage has its origin in their deep attachment to the classic sound of The Sons of the Pioneers.
 “There are some early recordings by them that are just phenomenal,” says Lon Hannah, who is Joe’s son and Jack’s nephew.
 “When The Sons of the Pioneers were a trio with Roy Rogers, Tim Spencer and Bob Nolan, there was an innocence and exuberance to their sound that was just incredible We try to incorporate that emotion and feeling that the earlier trio had.”